IBM/ibm-spectrum-scale-install-infra/README.md

   > **Note:**
   Defining node roles such as `scale_cluster_quorum` and `scale_cluster_manager` is optional.
 If you do not specify any quorum nodes then the first seven hosts in your inventory are automatically assigned the quorum role.

+  The above is just a minimal example.
+There are many other variables available which can be defined to customize the behavior of the roles.
+Refer to [VARIABLES.md](VARIABLES.md) for a full list of all supported configuration options.

 - **Create Ansible playbook**

   The basic [Ansible playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) (e.g. `./playbook.yml`) looks as follows: